reykeem/precourse-part-3/README.md

 ## What do I do when I am done?

-Please read the portion labeled **"What do I do when I am done with a unit?"** in the following link: [pushing to Github](https://github.com/CodesmithLLC/precourse-JSFundamentals/blob/master/GitHub.md).
+Please refer to the [**"What do I do when I am done with a unit?"**] (https://github.com/CodesmithLLC/precourse-JSFundamentals/blob/master/GitHub.md/#what-do-i-do-when-i-am-done-with-a-unit).